-PTSD and addiction are two disorders that often coincide in individuals suffering from past traumatic experiences.
-Before we start navigating the ins and outs of PTSD and addiction, let’s go over a few important terms.
+PTSD and addiction are two disorders that often coincide with individuals suffering from past traumatic experiences.
+Before we start navigating the ins and outs of these co-occurring disorders, let’s go over a few important terms.

 PTSD is a mental health disorder that develops as a result of exposure to a traumatic event.
-People suffering from PTSD feel severe anxiety over the traumatic event that occurred and find themselves reliving the event in their minds as a result.
+People who have PTSD feel severe anxiety over the traumatic events that occurred and find themselves reliving the event in their minds as a result.

-Addiction occurs when a drug or alcohol dependent individual cannot function without the substance daily.
-It’s intense independence with negative consequences in one’s mental state, as well as physical well being.
+Addiction occurs when an alcohol and drug-dependent individual cannot function without the substance daily.
+It’s intense independence with negative consequences in one’s mental state, as well as physical well-being.
 This dependence will take over a person’s life, often becoming somewhat habitual.
 Addiction is the most severe form of substance abuse.

 PTSD: A More In-Depth Look

 PTSD (Posttraumatic Stress Disorder) can be categorized as an anxiety disorder.
-It develops as a response to traumatic or life-threatening experiences.
+The risk of developing PTSD occurs after an individual experiences a traumatic or life-threatening experience.
 This can include events such as war, sexual assault, accidents, or natural disasters.

 Stress affects our autonomic nervous system, endocrine system, and immune system.
 All of these systems are dependent upon each other.
-The way that an individual perceives stress has a crucial role in how our bodies respond physically to stress.
+How an individual perceives stress has a crucial role in how our bodies respond physically to stress.
 PTSD can also be thought of as an emotional stress overload.

 Recent studies show that PTSD causes a part of the brain called the amygdala to shrink.
 The amygdala is the part of the brain that processes emotions and fear.
-When the amygdala is smaller in size, it makes it harder for individuals to process their anxiety resulting from trauma.
-Thus, PTSD and addiction can often coincide as a result of the individual not being able to healthily cope with the trauma.
+When the amygdala is smaller in size, it is harder for individuals to process their anxiety resulting from trauma.
+Thus, the relationship between PTSD and addiction can often develop due to the individual not coping with the trauma healthily.

-Each individual who suffers from PTSD will have varying symptoms based on their unique situation.
-However, there are general symptoms that most people going through PTSD will experience.
-A few of the general symptoms include:
+Each individual who has PTSD will have varying symptoms based on their unique situation.
+However, there are general symptoms that most people with PTSD will experience.
+A few of the general PTSD symptoms include:

 - Intrusive thoughts or images